1. Graduate Ready for Your Profession

 7. Pursue Research That Solves Real-World Problems

-Undergraduate life sciences students extract bacteriophages from dirty sponges in order to assist Assistant Professor Bryan Gibb, Ph.D., with his research to fight antibiotic resistant infections.
+Undergraduate biological and chemical sciences students extract bacteriophages from dirty sponges in order to assist Assistant Professor Bryan Gibb, Ph.D., with his research to fight antibiotic resistant infections.

 8. Gain Experience in Fields You are Passionate About